For more information on safely operating visit Workplace operations at COVID-19 alert levels

-You should always be thinking about where your business is going and how you’re going to get there – but there are key milestones when business planning is essential.
-Business planning before these important milestones can help you understand the impact these changes will have on your business.
+Thinking about where your business is going and how you’re going to get there is always helpful – but there are key milestones when business planning is essential.
+Business planning before key milestones can help you understand their impact on your business.

 Starting a business takes resources.
 Before you start you need to understand the business you’re getting into – what product or service you’re going to sell, who is going to buy it, how much it’s going to cost and what your income will be.